More and more, ever so slowly, we are beginning to see the

 Some of these methods are meditation, exercise, self-talk, deep breathing, journaling, behavior modification, visualization, and body clock considerations.
 I include these as part of my fibro recovery protocol.
-You can read more by clicking
+You can read more by clicking The Mind Body Connection.

 To summarize the discoveries underlying the new model of the mind body, including their pertinence to our chronic fibromyalgia pain, and to try to make sure you “get it”, I must adopt a little of the “jargon” of those lab scientist for the components of our mind body.

 The receptors lying on the cell’s surface immersed in the